Leo Petrossian, Chief Executive Officer

 Lauren has held other clinical roles as an occupational therapist with advanced certifications as a certified brain injury specialist (CBIS) and a certified stroke rehabilitation specialist (CSRS).
 Lauren also served as an adjunct faculty member at Saint Louis University and a clinical specialist for Washington University’s School of Medicine’s Department of Neurology.
 Lauren has presented at a number of conferences for the American Occupational Therapy Association and the American Congress of Rehabilitation Medicine.
 Lauren continues to serve as a guest lecturer at a number of universities including Saint Louis University and Maryville University.
 Lauren is a founding member of two other start-up companies.
 Overall, Lauren aspires to innovate creative medical technologies to provide solutions to improve the lives of those who need it the most.

-Lauren Sheehan, Product Manager
+Lauren Sheehan, Director of Product

 Lauren Sheehan is the current Clinical Product Manager with Neurolutions, Inc. and has been in industry roles for the last four years.
 Lauren has held clinical roles in outpatient neuro-rehabilitation for over a decade as well as administrative roles in clinic management.
 She is a founding member of the American Congress of Rehab Medicine's Clinical Managers Task Force, supporting clinicians in industry roles in rehab-ilitation medicine.
 Lauren also serves as the Productive Aging Special Interest Section Technology Coordinator for the American Occupational Therapy Association.
 Lauren is an Adjunct Faculty Member at Samuel Merritt University in Oakland, CA. Lauren is also the co-founder of the Rehab Tech Summit, an online conference and community that aims to bring together industry professionals and rehabilitation clinicians, researchers and entrepreneurs to share information and ideas in the rehabilitation technology space.